ECM Horizons Touched

 Horizons Touched is a no expenses spared production which weighs more than 2 kilos, and prohibitive postal charges led serendipitously to the pleasure of our meeting ECM's UK representative, who delivered it personally to our home near New Note's base and stayed for a long chat which brought back memories of many ECM CDs we had reviewed over the long years in various publications; some of those on line are listed below.

 But reading Horizons Touched has also brought to notice, tantalisingly, many that have previously escaped our notice.
-Musical Pointers has always reviewed re-releases (and budget labels) on equal terms with new celebrity issues, opining that the sifting before reissuing on CD is likely to tend towards quality.
-In ECM's case there is no deletions policy and all CDs will remain available so long as stock remains (a handful of titles have not been re-pressed).
+Musical Pointers has always reviewed re-releases (and budget labels) on equal terms with new celebrity issues, opining that the sifting before reissuing is likely to tend towards quality.
+In ECM's case the whole catalogue remains available, and I gather that the company has not instituted the ruthless accountants-led deletions policy as do many of the 'majors'.
 Do check out special offers on ECM discs with purchase from New Note.

 Peter Grahame Woolf